Emilio Azcárraga Vidaurreta

-Emilio Azcárraga Vidaurreta (2 March 1895, Tampico, Tamaulipas – 23 September 1972, Mexico City) was a Mexican businessman who built an entertainment conglomerate.
+Emilio Azcárraga Vidaurreta (2 March 1895 – 23 September 1972) was a Mexican businessman, known for founding the entertainment conglomerate Telesistema Mexicano (now Televisa).

+Early life

-The son of Basque immigrants Mariano Azcárraga and Emilia Vidaurreta, his primary education was in Piedras Negras, Coahuila, middle school in San Antonio, Texas, and high school in Austin.
+Azcárraga was born on 2 March 1895 in Tampico, Tamaulipas, to Basque immigrants Mariano Azcárraga and Emilia Vidaurreta.
+He started his primary education was in Piedras Negras, Coahuila.
+His family moved to Texas, where he attended middle school in San Antonio and high school in Austin.

-Early career

-Aged 17, he was employed at a shoe store while he studied trade and economics by night.

 He obtained distribution rights for a shoe manufacturer in Boston and, at age 23, he created the car distribution company, Azcárraga & Copland.

 Radio broadcasting industry

 In 1923, Azcárraga obtained a license to distribute radios from the Victor Talking Machine Company.
 Around the same time his brother Raúl Azcárraga Vidaurreta had created a radio station with Mexico City's newspaper El Universal.
 While working at the "Mexico Music" division of RCA) he became more interested in the radio broadcasting industry.
 On 19 March 1930 the radio station XET-AM was founded in Monterrey.
 And on September 18 Azcárraga created the XEW-AM with Mexico Music Corporation as major stockholder.
 The station was also part of the NBC division of RCA.